 If You Can’t Afford a Tax Professional

 For all but the simplest tax returns, filling out tax forms by hand is a nightmare.
 You have to navigate confusing instructions, and you run the risk of entering information on the wrong line or making a calculation error.

 Hiring a tax professional can be expensive, and online tax preparation software usually comes with a fee.
 Fortunately, a number of free online tax software programs are available.
-Two of the most well-known are H&R Block and TurboTax.
-Each has their own rules and restrictions as to who qualifies for free filing, so check out this list of free online tax preparation software and services to find the right one for you.
+One of the most well-known is H&R Block.
+They have their own rules and restrictions as to who qualifies for free filing, so check out this list of free online tax preparation software and services to find the right one for you.

 If You Can’t Find Your W-2 or Other Tax Forms